juanma77/mt-app/README.md

 ### Run `npm run start` on a Windows/Git/Bash terminal

-The server will start and you will see the applicacion runnning!\
+The server will start and you will see the application runnning!\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\